afoster28/opt_portfolio_variance/README.md

 * The workflow is easy to follow with a clear progression from prices $\rightarrow$ option payouts $\rightarrow$ portfolio payouts $\rightarrow$ summary statistics
 * Obtaining the underlying price distribution is efficient as it involves sampling from a distribution with known parameters, drawing on Black-Scholes theory and no path dependence for European options
   * This avoids tedious Monte Carlo simulations for price path, reducing the number of parameters and computation time
-  * The price distribution is generated once at the start of the process
+  * The price sample is generated once at the start of the process
+  * No convergence issues for end result
 * Persisting summary statistics `result_matrix.csv` and intermediate price-payout matrix `combined_table.csv` to CSV
-* Flexibility: the user can choose a 'complete' (entire input CSV is processed in one go) or 'sequential' run (in stages)
+* Flexibility: the user can choose a 'complete' (entire input CSV processed in one go) or 'sequential' run (in stages)
-  * The stages in 'Sequential' are portfolios with an incremental number of options, i.e. the first one contains option 1, the second one contains options 1 & 2, etc.
+  * The stages in 'sequential' are portfolios with an incremental number of options, i.e. the first one contains option 1, the second one contains options 1 & 2, etc.
   * Summary statistics are presented on-screen before and after each portfolio
   * Both 'complete' and 'sequential' make use of the same fundamental processing functions
 * User-friendliness: in the 'sequential' run the user can freely set a variance cutoff which stops the program if variance exceeds this cutoff, choose whether to proceed to the next portfolio (adding the next option), reset the process